 I always use a jam thermometer.
 It really is the only way to check your jelly or jam has reached the required setting temperature.
 The setting point for jam is 104.5C/220F.

-However, I still like to use the wrinkle test.
-Place a plate in the freezer before you started making jelly, take it out when you think the jelly is almost ready.
+I like to use the wrinkle test.
+Place a plate in the freezer before you started making jam or jelly, take it out when you think the jam or jelly is almost ready.

-Spoon some jelly onto the cold plate, pop it back in the freezer for a minute or two, then take it back out and push the jam with your finger to see if it wrinkles.
-If it does then the jelly is ready.
+Spoon some jam/jelly onto the cold plate, pop it back in the freezer for a minute or two, then take it back out and push the jam with your finger to see if it wrinkles.
+If it does then it’s ready.
 For a firm set the wrinkle will hold in place.
-For a softer set the jelly will just wrinkle.
+For a softer set the jam/jelly will just wrinkle.

 How to sterilise jars?

 It is essential that before jarring or bottling any food for storage, that you sterilise the glass jar or bottle first.
 There are many methods for doing this, all of them relatively straight-forward: